lizmat/articles/5to6-signatures.md

 Signatures in Perl 6
 --------------------
-Subroutines signatures in Perl 6 in their simplest form, are very much like the "standard" idiom of Perl 5.
+In their simplest form, subroutine signatures in Perl 6 are very much like the "standard" idiom of Perl 5.
 But instead of being part of the code, they are part of the definition of the subroutine, and you don't need to do the assignment: